ilausuch/CacheServer/README.md

 Python Multi-thread Cache server

 It provides a socket connection with json communication protocol.
 Also is provided a python client.

 Additionally a REST API is provided to make easy the connection with any client.

-The cache are didived in individual caches called "Banks" that have independent space of keys, so it is easy to organize hetereogenic information in the same cache server and increase the speed of search methods.
+The cache are divided in individual caches called "Banks" that have independent space of keys, so it is easy to organize heterogeneous information in the same cache server and increase the speed of search methods.

 At the last section of this document you can find some performance studies that has been done.
-The performance usign a simple server with one CPU (AWS instance)
+The performance using a simple server with one CPU (AWS instance)
 is:

 * 12.871 PUT operations per second (python 3)
 * 11.064 GET operations per second (python 3)